bonafideduck/react-highlight-within-textarea/README.md

 ---

+* The 3.0 component was created using [this blog post](https://prateeksurana.me/blog/react-library-with-typescript/) by Prateek Surana.
 * The 2.0 component was created using [nwb](https://github.com/insin/nwb)
 * This is essentially a wrapper of [Draft.js](https://draftjs.org)
 * This component is a port of the [highlight-within-textarea](https://www.npmjs.com/package/highlight-within-textarea) jquery plugin to React.